Bruno-Diego/ci-portfolio2/README.md

 ## Fixed bugs

-- On problem found in the game was the pop up message shown when the game is over as the image below.
-It was causing a problem for users that have pop-up blockers that prevent the message to be shown.
+- A user found an issue in the game: the pop up message shown when the game is over as the image below.
+It was causing a problem for users that have pop-up blockers and preventing the message to be shown.
     ![](./assets/docs/popup-bug.png)

-- As a solution, insted of a pop-up, when the game is over the gaming board and the controls are hidden and a new message and a button are shown to notify the user and give him the option to restart.
+- As a **solution**, insted of a pop-up, when the game is over the gaming board and the controls are hidden and a new message and a button are shown to notify the user and give him the option to restart.
     ![](./assets/docs/gameover-msg.png)

 ## Supported Screens and Browsers